oracle/terraform-provider-oci/website/docs/d/golden_gate_deployment_peers.html.markdown

 * `deployment_id` - (Required) A unique Deployment identifier.
 * `display_name` - (Optional) A filter to return only the resources that match the entire 'displayName' given.
-* `state` - (Optional) A filter to return only the resources that match the 'lifecycleState' given.
+* `state` - (Optional) A filter to return only the deployment peers having the 'lifecycleState' given.

 ## Attributes Reference